-- Make time for yourself and your relationship.
+- Make time for your relationship.
 The current situation can be incredibly challenging.
 Here are ideas for keeping your relationship strong and communicating as a couple.

-Although it is important to keep basic routines in place, this can also be a time to come up with creative ideas to help everyone handle being at home.
+Although it is important to keep basic routines in place, this can also be a time to come up with creative ideas to help everyone handle being at home more often.
 Here are some ideas:

-- Create a daily schedule for each child with hourly activities, and post it somewhere visible like the refrigerator.
+- Create a daily schedule for each child if they are stuck at home.
+Plan hourly activities, and post the schedule somewhere visible such as the refrigerator.
 Make sure to include scheduled family activities.